-In 1869 he was appointed professor at Florence’s Academy of Fine Arts and later he became honorary professor in 1880.
+In 1869 he was appointed professor at Florence’s Academy of Fine Arts and later he became an honorary professor in 1880.

 From 1875 onwards he began producing many graphics including a significant number of etchings.
 These met approval at the exhibition Promotrice in Florence (1886) and at the Esposizione Nazionale in Bologna (1888).
 In the same year, these last etchings were acquired by the Galleria Nazionale d’Arte Moderna in Rome.
 His etchings were innovative through their technique and composition.

 In 1884 he produced an album with 20 original lithographs: 20 Ricordi del vero.
-1875 saw Fattori traveling to Paris where he came in contact with the works of Manet.
+1875 saw Fattori travelling to Paris where he came in contact with the works of Manet.
 His meetings with French artists – and, in particular, with the Impressionists – left him unimpressed.
 In 1888 he was promoted to Resident Professor of Drawing in the Accademia of Florence and was also named Professor of Figure Study at the School of Architecture.